Plurax/mqttclient-mode/README.md

 `C-c C-p`: Jump to previous
 `C-c C-n`: Jump to next
 `C-c C-.`: Mark current
-`C-c C-u`: Create mosquitto command from request at point
+`C-c C-u`: Create mosquitto command from request at point (attention - this will include user and password - use at own risk)

 As the mode is derived from outline mode, you can fold the payload.
 But as we are talking about MQTT those payloads should not be that big though.